Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 • Vietnamese

-If you don't have the capacity to produce all of them, start with at least:
+If you don't have the resources to produce all of them, starting with just:

 • Korean